ag-informatics/streamflow/qgis processing/README.md

                        QgsProcessingParameterRasterDestination)
         from qgis import processing

+A Python class is created, it contains all the parameters and methods needed in the processing algorithm.
+This class is named according to the purpose of the algorithm.

         class ClipDemProcessingAlgorithm(QgsProcessingAlgorithm):
             DEM = 'dem'
             FARM_SHP = 'farm_shape'
             CLIP_DEM = 'clipped_dem'

             def tr(self, string):
                 return QCoreApplication.translate('Processing', string)